 Meet our Activities Coordinator, Deborah Thomas

-I am an experienced Activities Coordinator.
-I have been in this role for the last four years and have worked in residential, nursing and EMI settings, in both care homes and the community.
+Hi, my name is Deborah and I am Head of Activities here at Caldy Manor.
+I have been in this role for over four years and have worked in residential, nursing and EMI settings, in both care homes and the community.

 I feel it is important for care homes to promote independence and allow residents to continue with previous hobbies and interests, as well as encouraging new experiences.

 My particular interest is in arts and crafts.

 Our Activities Coordinators work together to provide daily activities suited to the tastes of residents.
 We encourage those we support to continue with any hobbies whilst they stay at home.
 We also hold group activities, such as exercise to music, sing-alongs, craft sessions and visits to local places of interest.
 There are also evening events, including cheese & wine evenings and race nights.
 We keep families up-to-date through our newsletter and notices that can be found across the home.
 Family and friends are always welcome to join in!

 We enjoyed a wonderful virtual introduction to the world of robots with V&A Dundee Curator, Kirsty Hassard.

 Kirsty talked us through the history of robots and their early beginnings, the presentation traced the fascination of all things wired and wonderful and considered what the future might hold for our relationship with a multitude of mechanical machines.